Guangyu-Jiang/cage2-workflow-search-rl/workflow_rl/COMPLIANCE_GATED_SEARCH.md

 - Lower evaluation performance (harder to defend in this order)

 **Impossible workflows**:
-- Some workflows may never achieve 95% compliance within 1000 episodes
+- Some workflows may never achieve 95% compliance within 100 episodes
 - Not recorded in GP-UCB
 - GP-UCB ignores them (as if they were never explored)
+- However, the learned policy is still inherited by next workflow

 ### GP-UCB Learning